 His original business location was on Golden Gate Avenue, but he moved to several different buildings up and down this street in the first few years.
 He named his business, Howard Automobile Company.

-For the first year of operation, he had trouble selling cars and it took a disaster to finally point his career in a successful direction.
+For the first year of operation, it is written that he had trouble selling cars and it took a disaster to finally point his career in a successful direction.
 What was the disaster?
 It was the earthquake that hit San Francisco on April 18, 1906.
 It turns out that many of the horses in San Francisco were either killed or injured in the earthquake.
 And many of those that survived were too frightened to be useful with rescue operations.
-However, it is reported* that Charles S. Howard used a handful of Buicks (that he had been unsuccessfully trying to sell) as ambulances to carry injured people to rescue ships that were docked in the bay.
+However, it is reported* that Charles S. Howard used a handful of Buicks (that he had been trying to sell) as ambulances to carry injured people to rescue ships that were docked in the bay.
 It was a coup for Charles S. Howard…and the automobile.

 * The book SEABISCUIT: An American Legend, Witten by Laura Hillenbrand contains a great history of Charles S. Howard and discusses his early days in San Francisco.